szjani/predaddy/README.md

 master: [![Build Status](https://travis-ci.org/szjani/predaddy.png?branch=master)](https://travis-ci.org/szjani/predaddy) [![Coverage Status](https://coveralls.io/repos/szjani/predaddy/badge.png?branch=master)](https://coveralls.io/r/szjani/predaddy?branch=master)
 1.2: [![Build Status](https://travis-ci.org/szjani/predaddy.png?branch=1.2)](https://travis-ci.org/szjani/predaddy) [![Coverage Status](https://coveralls.io/repos/szjani/predaddy/badge.png?branch=1.2)](https://coveralls.io/r/szjani/predaddy?branch=1.2)

 It is a library which gives you some usable classes to be able to use common DDD patterns.
+Predaddy components can be used in any projects regardless of the fact that you are using DDD or not.
 You can find some examples in the [sample directory](https://github.com/szjani/predaddy/tree/master/sample).

 Predaddy uses [lf4php](https://github.com/szjani/lf4php) for logging.